Exemptions

 • reduces the income limit for the Basic STAR exemption from $500,000 to $250,000.

-STAR Credit, (also known as STAR credit check) however, can continue to increase up to 2% annually (Basic and Enhanced) and the Basic income limit for the STAR credit remains $500,000.
+STAR Credit (check) however, can continue to increase up to 2% annually (Basic and Enhanced) and the Basic income limit for the STAR credit remains $500,000.
 You will receive a check directly from NYS Tax and Finance every year you qualify instead of a deduction on your school tax bill.
+There is also a direct deposit option available on their website.

-If you want to switch from the STAR exemption to the STAR credit, register with NYS Tax and Finance for the STAR credit and choose make the switch.
-You can register by visiting www.tax.ny.gov or calling 518-457-2036.
+If you want to switch from the STAR exemption to the STAR credit, register with NYS Tax and Finance for the STAR credit.
+You can register by visiting https://www.tax.ny.gov/star/ or calling 518-457-2036.
 This registration only needs to be done once.
 Print your confirmation number.

 Please note that the renunciation of a STAR exemption is irrevocable.
 This includes property owners who renounce their STAR exemption to switch to the credit; they CANNOT switch back to the exemption at a later time.